-The 4plus Biotinylated Goat Anti-Rabbit IgG (Mouse and rat adsorbed) is designed using a two-step method for detecting rabbit primary antibodies to form an antibody-enzyme complex.
+The 4plus HRP Universal Detection is designed using a two-step method for detecting mouse and/or rabbit primary antibodies to form a streptavidinconjugate complex.
 This complex is then visualized using an appropriate substrate/chromogen.
 In the two-step method the secondary antibody is biotinylated, and an additional enzyme-labeled streptavidin is sequentially applied.
 The two-step method is designed to amplify the detection in cases of low expressing antigens.